aiven/devportal/docs/tutorials/anomaly-detection.rst

 Check the data in Apache Kafka
 ''''''''''''''''''''''''''''''

-You can check the data flowing in the Aiven for Apache Kafka by:
+Now that the fake data producer is running, you can check the data flowing in the Aiven for Apache Kafka topic by:

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.
 2. Click on the Aiven for Apache Kafka service name ``demo-kafka``.